 Anti-Trump protests complicate start of his presidency

-Scrappy as ever, Donald Trump on Monday dismissed polls showing low approval ratings as "fake news."
+" Scrappy as ever, Donald Trump dismisses polls showing low approval ratings as "fake news."
 But whatever his opinion, active opposition to his go-it-alone presidency appears to be widening.

 Comments